C137Rodrigolima/NessCommerceBack/README.md

 ## How to run:

 1. Clone this project.
-2. Create a `.env` archive on folder project and set whats above on it:
+2. Create a `.env` archive on folder project and set whats below on it:
 ```
 MONGO_URI=mongodb://localhost:27017
 PORT=5000